6 Brilliant Ways To Advertise For Black Friday 2019

-This article guides you through a number of marketing activities that will boost your sales, on and around Black Friday.
+This article guides you through a number of marketing strategies and activities that will boost your sales, on and around Black Friday.
 We'll look at 6 brilliant strategies.
 Skip to the sections that are of particular interest to you - you'll find plenty of great ideas here.

 A Black Friday landing page generates value - all year round

+A very common marketing strategy for Black Friday is optimising the landing page.
 We recommend you set up a landing page for Black Friday.
 Obviously, you can't reveal your Black Friday offers on this page all year round, but you can get the basics in place.
 This page should be activated and optimised throughout the year.

 Make sure you create an inspiring landing page that explains the concept of Black Friday, and especially the concept in your store.
 A good example is POWER's Black Friday page which displays a large graphic with a countdown to Black Friday, their competitions and local events in the company's national stores.
 We can all learn from this.